fpgadeveloper/ethernet-fmc-zynq-gem/README.md

 because certain pins required by the Ethernet FMC (namely LA30, LA31 and LA32) are left unconnected on the HPC1 connector of the ZCU102 board.

+### UltraZed

+* The UltraZed design uses 4x GEMs to connect to ports 0-3 of the Ethernet FMC.

 ### ZedBoard, PicoZed and MicroZed

 When changing `ETH_FMC_PORT` from 0-2 to 3 (ie. when switching to GEM1), it has been noticed that